1 Introduction to childhood tuberculosis

-While tuberculosis is uncommon in most developed countries, it is common in developing countries such as South Africa where the number of people with tuberculosis has increased rapidly in the last few years.
-The incidence of tuberculosis in South Africa was 834/100 000 in 2015.
-This is high when compared to developed countries like the United Kingdom where the incidence of tuberculosis in 2015 was 10/100 000.
+While tuberculosis is uncommon in most developed countries, it is common in developing countries such as South Africa where the number of people with tuberculosis has declined in the last few years.
+The incidence of tuberculosis in South Africa was 615/100 000 in 2019.
+This is high when compared to developed countries like the United Kingdom where the incidence of tuberculosis in 2019 was 8/100 000.

 In South Africa tuberculosis is particularly common in the Western Cape and KwaZulu-Natal.
-It is estimated that there are 400 new cases of tuberculosis per 100 000 children each year in the Western Cape.
-In any clinic children will make up approximately 15% of all the cases of tuberculosis.
+In any clinic children will make up approximately 12% of all the cases of tuberculosis.

-- About ten million new cases of TB occur worldwide each year with 1.8 million deaths due to TB.
-About 265 South Africans die of TB each day.
+- About ten million new cases of TB occur worldwide each year with 12% in children less than 15 years of age.
+TB is the leading cause of death from a single infectious agent (ranking above HIV infection) having caused 1.4 million deaths in 2019.
+About 160 South Africans die of TB each day.
 With improving HIV care this figure is declining.

 1-14 In which communities is tuberculosis common?